Financial Monitoring of Electricity Companies, Towngas Company, Retail Prices of Auto-fuel and Prices of Domestic Liquefied Petroleum Gas

 Note

 1. The local ex-duty retail prices in the charts above are pump prices net of duty but before taking into account any discounts.
 In fact, oil companies are offering various types of discounts to consumers (including walk-in discounts, credit card discounts or oil company membership card discounts etc.).
-We have commissioned the Consumer Council to post onto its website the local auto-fuel retail prices and information on various types of discounts and promotional offers provided by oil companies, and to launch the "Oil Price Watch" website and mobile application for consumers’ convenience in comparing prices and discounts offered by respective oil companies so as to make informed choices that suit their needs, thereby enhancing price competition.
+The relevant information on prices and discounts are available at "Oil Price Watch".
 Please see the Table for an analysis of walk-in discounts offered by oil companies in the past 5 years.

 2. As auto-fuel sold locally are all imported, mainly from refineries in the Asia Pacific Region, the import prices of local auto-fuel are closely correlated with commodity prices in the Asia Pacific fuel market.
 The Mean of Platts Singapore (MOPS) is the generally accepted benchmark for Asia Pacific FOB fuel prices.